aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - at least seven purple frames;
 - at least seven distinct compatible normal references;
 - at least one normal reference for every used purple frame;
-- at least two exposure levels;
+- at least two meaningfully distinct exposure levels (sub-percent floating point jitter is treated as the same setting);
 - clean separation between normal and purple signature ranges;
 - sufficient unsaturated samples for each Bayer parity;
 - sufficient clipped-highlight evidence to fit both blend boundaries;